 Psychology of Influence & Social Media Marketing

-Throughout the years, public speaking has been a key factor to bring ideas and beliefs to others.
+The foundation to becoming a successful public speaker is coordination and confidence.
+Throughout the years, public speaking has been a key factor in bringing ideas and beliefs to others.
 But not all public speakers are doing well in this career path.

-Being an expert in public speaking is the same as becoming a marketing expert.
-You are convincing others to get involved in what you have to offer.
-It is very important to become familiar with the Psychology of Influence in Marketing to achieve these goals.
+Being an expert in public speaking is the same as becoming a marketing expert, convincing others to get involved in what you have to offer.
+To achieve these goals, it is important to become familiar with the Psychology of Influence in Marketing.

 Public Speakers in the Social Media Era

-Online services like LSI Media helped in creating and implementing strategies that work by connecting companies with their customers & igniting the spark.
-Public speakers who knew the secret took advantage of the situation and use social media to do what they do best.
+Online services like LSI Media helped create and implement strategies that connect companies with their customers & igniting the spark.
+Public speakers who knew the secret took advantage of the situation and used social media to do what they did best.

 Five Great Social Media Marketing Psychology of Influence

 Whether you like to send a message or sell a product, it is important to persuade your target clients.
-Back in 1984, a book entitled Influence: The Psychology of Persuasion was written by Dr, Robert B. Cialdini.
-He introduced the significant aspects that have been widely used in the business world for decades.
+Back in 1984, a book entitled Influence: The Psychology of Persuasion was written by Dr. Robert B. Cialdini.
+He introduced the significant aspects widely used in the business world for decades.

 Reciprocity (The Golden Rule)

-We are all familiar with the golden rule, “Do unto others as you would have them do unto you.”
-This first principle stated that human beings in nature, tend to return favors and pay back debts.
-We are drawn to do these acts to feel at ease.
-We do not like to owe a favor to others.
+We are familiar with the golden rule, “Do unto others as you would have them do unto you.”
+This first principle stated that human beings, in nature, tend to return favors and pay back debts.
+We are drawn to do these acts to feel at ease, and we do not like to owe a favor to others.